Broman3113/Picture-js/README.md

 ## About The Project

 A pure JavaScript web page written to improve own skills.
-Such as:
+This project has lots of features Such as:

 * Modal windows
+* Accordion
+* Burger
+* Masks
+* Smooth Scrolling to anchor links
 * Different Tabs
 * Timer
-* Forms validation and sending them to the server
+* Form validations and sending them to the server

 ### Built With